-APPLIED PRACTICE EXPERIENCE IN ENVIRONMENTAL AND OCCUPATIONAL HEALTH SCIENCES
+FIELD EXPERIENCE IN ENVIRONMENTAL AND OCCUPATIONAL HEALTH SCIENCES

-CHSC 7000: Applied Practice Experience in Environmental and Occupational Health Sciences (3)
+CHSC 7000: Field Experience in Environmental and Occupational Health Sciences (3)

-The Applied Practice Experience provides depth to the core DrPH by reinforcing the didactic core coursework through structured field practice.
+The field experience provides depth to the core DrPH by reinforcing the didactic core coursework through structured field practice.
 It acts as a bridge to the dissertation research through application of research methods learned in the core courses to environmental health situations that address urban and immigrant health issues in the local community.
-Under the guidance of the instructor and in collaboration with community environmental health project leaders, students will have a structure handson experience that will call upon core skills in survey/evaluation research, monitoring and health analysis.
+Under the guidance of the instructor and in collaboration with community environmental health project leaders, students will have a structure hands-on experience that will call upon core skills in survey/evaluation research, monitoring and health analysis.
 Students will be expected to produce an environmental assessment and to communicate the findings to community participants.